mberaha/mberaha.github.io/_publications/2019-network-flow.md

 ---

-In this work, we propose a Bayesian model for the analysis of flow counts on a network for an application to a bike sharing platform (BikeMi) in Milano
+In this work, we propose a Bayesian model for the analysis of flow counts on a network for an application to a bike sharing platform (BikeMi) in Milano.

 [paper](https://mberaha.github.io/files/sis_2019_paper.pdf) [slides](https://mberaha.github.io/files/ijcnn_2019_slides.pdf)